-I 1 Full-Time Part-Time Total I 1 a) Total number of instructional faculty 180 183 363 I 1 b) Total number who are members of minority groups 36 36 I 1 C) Total number who are women 85 85 I 1 d) Total number who are men 95 95 I1 e) Total number who are nonresident aliens (international) 1 1 f) Total number with doctorate, or other terminal degree I 1

-14 g) Total number whose highest degree is a master's but not a terminal master's 11 h) Total number whose highest degree is a bachelor's 11) Total number whose highest degree is unknown or other (Note: I 1 i) Items f, g, h, and i must sum up to item a.) :) Total number in stand-alone graduate/ professional programs in I 1 J) which faculty teach virtually only graduate-level students
+11 Full-Time Part-Time Total 11 a) Total number of instructional faculty 185 188 373 11 b) Total number who are members of minority groups 36 27 63 11 c) Total number who are women 84 118 202 11 d) Total number who are men 101 70 171 11 e) Total number who are nonresident aliens (international) 3 3 6 f) Total number with doctorate, or other terminal degree 11 g) Total number whose highest degree is a master's but not a terminal 11 master's 11 h) Total number whose highest degree is a bachelor's :\ Total number whose highest degree is unknown or other (Note: 11 ') Items f, g, h, and i must sum up to item a.) :\ Total number in stand-alone graduate/ professional programs in 11 J ) which faculty teach virtually only graduate-level students

-I2 Student to Faculty Ratio
+2 Student to Faculty Ratio

-Report the Fall 2009 ratio of full-time equivalent students (full-time plus 1/3 part time) to full-time equivalent instructional faculty (full time plus 1/3 part time).
+Report the Fall 2011 ratio of full-time equivalent students (full-time plus 1/3 part time) to full-time equivalent instructional faculty (full time plus 1/3 part time).
 In the ratio calculations, exclude both faculty and students in stand-alone graduate or professional programs such as medicine, law, veterinary, dentistry, social work, business, or public health in which faculty teach virtually only graduate-level students.
 Do not count undergraduate or graduate student teaching assistants as faculty.

-12 Fall 2009 Student to Faculty ratio 16 to 1 (based on 3794 students and 242 faculty).
+12 Fall 2011 Student to Faculty ratio 18 to 1 (based on 4411 students and 248 faculty).